rymane/katacoda-scenarios/CI/step6.md

       working-directory: ${{ env.working-directory }}
 ```

-Here you can see that we follow steps as in our linting job, this is because we need to re-setup the environment for our tests.
-We could have used the same job for both testing and linting but we want to seperate them to make it more clear to what fails and not when running the jobs.
+All job runs in isolation in separate virtual machines.
+Therefore it is necessary to re-setup our tests' environment in the testing job.
+We could have used the same job for both testing and linting, but we want to separate them to clarify what fails and not when running the jobs.

 ```yml
     - name: Run Tests